Sewer socialism: Victor Berger and Meta Berger

-Victor L. Berger was one of the prime movers of sewer socialism, often compared to Robert La Follette and his representation of progressivism.
-He was an Austrian Jewish immigrant who published English and German daily newspapers, distributing free copies to every household in Milwaukee before elections.
-He was the best-known local leader of this tendency.
+Victor L. Berger, a Milwaukee schoolteacher, was one of the founders of sewer socialism and has often been compared to Robert La Follette.
+Berger was an Austrian Jewish immigrant who published English and German daily newspapers, distributing free copies to every household in Milwaukee before elections.
+He was frustrated by the living and working conditions he found in Milwaukee, which motivated him to become a socialist in 1892.
+Inspired by German Socialist politics, he later attempted to form a similar socialist party in Milwaukee.
+In 1895, he conferred with labor leader Eugene V. Debs, who soon after helped him found the Socialist Democratic Party of America in 1898.
+Berger was less concerned with resolving ideological differences, as he was with providing quality governmental services.
+Even before the American Socialist Party’s Milwaukee already had longstanding traditions of participating in unions and having a vocal workforce, and Berger sought to adapt these unions to new socialist principles.
+In 1899, after years of influence, Milwaukee’s Federated Trades Council elected an entirely socialist executive committee, which included Berger.
 His wife, Meta Berger, was also a prominent socialist activist.
 In 1910, he became the first of two 20th-century Socialists elected to the House of Representatives, representing Wisconsin's 5th congressional district (the second was Meyer London of New York).
-Berger was reelected in 1918, but he was barred from his seat in the House because of his trial and conviction under the 1917 Espionage Act for his public remarks opposing intervention in World War I. A special election was called in which Berger again emerged victorious, but he was denied the seat and it was declared vacant.
-Berger served the 5th district again from 1923 until 1929 and during his tenure introduced proposals for numerous programs that were subsequently adopted, such as old age pensions, unemployment insurance and public housing.
+Berger was reelected in 1918, but he was barred from his seat in the House because of his trial and conviction under the 1917 Espionage Act for his public remarks opposing intervention in World War I. A special election was called in which Berger again emerged victorious, but Congress denied him the seat and it was declared vacant.
+Although initially maintaining only one term in Congress, he later went on to win reelection to the House in 1922, in which he served until 1929 and during his tenure introduced proposals for numerous programs that were subsequently adopted, such as old age pensions, unemployment insurance and public housing.
 Positions advanced by Meta Berger which proved successful included "penny lunches", medical exams for children, and improved working conditions and wages for teachers.
+Shifting cultural norms following World War I greatly diminished the Socialist Party’s influence on both the state and the nation as a whole, however Milwaukee voters continued to support the party.
+Between 1910 and 1960, three socialist mayors were elected within the city.